darkodimov05/devcoops.com/_posts/2021-03-14-how-to-create-kubernetes-cluster-on-azure.md

 title:  "How to create Kubernetes cluster on Azure"
 categories: [ azure, kubernetes ]
 image: assets/images/azure-aks.jpeg
-tags: [ azure, azure-cli, kubernetes ]
+tags: [ azure, azure-cli, aks, kubernetes ]
 ---
 Azure Kubernetes Service (AKS) is a managed Kubernetes service that helps you to deploy and manage clusters with ease.
 This post describes the commands in steps required to setup a Kubernetes cluster from the command line using the Azure CLI.

 ## Prerequisites
 * Azure account
 * Azure CLI

 ## Create an Azure Kubernetes Service
 **Step 1**.
 Open *Terminal* and login to the Azure Portal: